opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Use the Page Up and Page Down keys to scroll the visible frames up or down.

-    - Use the Home and End keys to scroll up to the beginning or the end of the xsheet content.
+    - Use the Home and End keys to scroll up to the beginning or the end of the Xsheet content.

 .. tip:: **To set the marker interval:**